Out Of Town - A Modern "Nav"

 FOURTH STEP: SINGAPORE (The Heart of Asia)

 Until 1965 when Singapore became independent, it could be reckoned among other Southeast Asian countries such as Thailand, Malaysia and Indonesia.
 But under the rule of Prime Minister Lee Kuan Yew’s one-party government, Singapore has become one of East Asia’s economically successful “Four Tigers” in the company of Hong Kong, Taiwan and South Korea.
-The rise is mainly made on the basis of trade, shipping, banking transactions, tourism and high technology.
-The iron rule of the government has also managed to transform Singapore into a well-functioning clean, green garden.
+The rise is mainly made on the basis of trade, shipping, banking transactions, tourism and advanced technology.
+The firm rule of the government has also managed to transform Singapore into a well-functioning clean, green garden.
 This is the country where you could get fined for throwing garbage or flicking the ashes of your cigarette in the street, for chewing gum etc. Singapore is a “fine” city as they say…

 I thought that it might be a good place to give interior design a try and bought the book “SPACE - Interior Design of Singapore”.
 With that in one hand and a telephone in the other, I succeeded in setting up three job-interviews.
 I was offered jobs at all three places.
 At Poole Associates, Graham Taylor Associates (at their offices in either Hong Kong or Tokyo, Japan) and finally with Broadley Gard Associates (BGA).
 Even though BGA had only offered me two weeks of freelance work, I followed my intuition and accepted.
 There was something very special about the company’s new, young managing director.